Mapudungun: Orthography

 The Mapuche had no writing system before the Spanish arrived, but the language is now written with the Latin script.
 Although the orthography used in this article is based on the Alfabeto Mapuche Unificado, the system used by Chilean linguists and other people in many publications in the language, the competing Ragileo, Nhewenh and Azumchefi systems all have their supporters, and there is still no consensus among authorities, linguists and Mapuche communities.
 The same word can look very different in each system, with the word for "conversation or story" being written either gvxam, gytram, or ngütram, for example.

-Microsoft lawsuit
+Microsoft legal threats

 In late 2006, Mapuche leaders threatened to sue Microsoft when the latter completed a translation of their Windows operating system into Mapudungun.
 They claimed that Microsoft needed permission to do so and had not sought it.
 The event can be seen in the light of the greater political struggle concerning the alphabet that should become the standard alphabet of the Mapuche people.